opencv/opencv/modules/core/doc/operations_on_arrays.rst

     \texttt{dst} (I)= \texttt{saturate} ( \texttt{src1} (I)* \texttt{alpha} +  \texttt{src2} (I)* \texttt{beta} +  \texttt{gamma} )

-where ``I`` is multi-dimensional index of array elements.
+where ``I`` is a multi-dimensional index of array elements.

 The first function can be replaced with a matrix expression: ::

     dst = src1*alpha + src2*beta + gamma;

-In the case of multi-channel arrays each channel is processed independently.
+In case of multi-channel arrays, each channel is processed independently.

-See also:
+See Also:
 :func:`add`,:func:`subtract`,:func:`scaleAdd`,:func:`convertScale`,:ref:`MatrixExpressions`

 .. index:: bitwise_and